 In a civil case, the Plaintiff has the burden of proving their case by the greater weight of the evidence.
 However, regarding a punitive damages claim, the Plaintiff’s burden is higher.
 The Plaintiff must prove their punitive damages claim by clear and convincing evidence.
 This is where a personal injury lawyer with courtroom experience can help.

 Read on to learn more about what punitive damages are recoverable in Indiana.

 Indiana Code § 34-51-3-4 caps the amount of punitive damages that can be awarded to plaintiffs in a civil action.
 The cap is $50,000 or three times the total compensatory damages award, whichever is greater.

 Pursuant to Indiana Code § 34-51-3-6, a plaintiff who is awarded punitive damages only collects 25 percent of the total award.
 The other 75 percent is allocated to the violent crime victims compensation fund.

-Non-economic and punitive damages are often more challenging to prove than economic damages, since they are not objectively verifiable.
-An experienced attorney can help you determine whether your claim for non-economic or punitive damages has merit and, if so, will know how to calculate and prove them.
+Non-economic and punitive damages are often more challenging to prove that economic damages since they are not objectively verifiable.
+An experienced attorney can be able to determine whether your claim for non-economic or punitive damages has merit and if so, will know how to calculate and prove them.
 Your lawyer can also help you avoid mistakes that might lead to a damages dispute, which not only could increase the amount of compensation you ultimately recover but also might prevent unnecessary delays and stressful litigation.